ashokkumar2005/nodejs-http-methods-api/README.md

-# nodejs-http-methods-api
-Beginner Node.js REST API demonstrating GET, POST, PUT, PATCH and DELETE methods.
 # Node.js HTTP Methods API

-This project is a beginner-friendly Node.js application that demonstrates how REST API HTTP methods work using Express.js.
+This is a beginner Node.js REST API project that demonstrates how HTTP methods work using Express.js.

-The project includes examples of the following HTTP methods:
+This project is created to understand how backend APIs handle different types of requests.

+---

+## Project Description

+In this project, different files are used to demonstrate how the following HTTP methods work:

 - GET
 - POST